BSG-Africa/blog/_posts/2016-07-01-continuous-delivery-using-jenkins.md

-various factors such as introducing new features, bug fixes, configuration changes, product enhancements, on-demand releases creep in that can affect the delivery process resulting the teams to question the reliability of quality, costs incurred and most importantly risks involved that can affect operations of a business.
+various factors such as introducing new features, bug fixes, configuration changes, product enhancements, on-demand releases creep in that can affect the delivery process resulting the teams to question the reliability of quality, costs incurred and most importantly risks involved that can affect operations of a business.<!--more-->

 #### Continuous Delivery